luxvitae-eco/default-template/content/pages/vision.md

     title:
       type: TitleBlock
       text: Our Vision
-    subtitle: Elevating Sustainable Living
+    subtitle: Built on Wisdom and Modern Responsibility
     text: >
-      We transform home construction to prove that sustainable living and architectural elegance are inseparable.
-Our mission is to create dwellings that go beyond efficiency and actively regenerate ecosystems, nurture well-being, and inspire awe.
-We envision a future where high-performance homes are accessible and integral to thriving local communities.
+      We build homes with local stone, reclaimed wood, guided by ancestral knowledge and modern sustainable technologies.
+Our architecture nurtures ecosystems, supports community, and endures through honest materials and thoughtful design.
+We create high-performance homes rooted in place, crafted for well-being, and shared with future generations.

       **Founding Philosophy**